Code-Institute-Submissions/memory-blocks/README.md

     - The website consists of two pages, the home page and the game page.
 Large icons on the home page can be clicked that provide players with instructions on how to play the game and an option to contact the developer.
-The game page contains large and colourful buttons and icons to return to the home page.
+The game page contains large and colourful buttons and icons to return the player to the home page.

 ![Image](assets/images/mockup.png)